Hurricane Irma just broke the accumulated cyclone energy record

 Yes, that’s as scary as it sounds.
 The accumulated cyclone energy (or ACE) is a measurement of the combined wind energy a storm has during a set time period.
 Irma has now broken the 24-hour ACE record, previously held by Hurricane Allen back in 1980.
-Irma is now a Category 5 hurricane and its winds could cause virtually unparalleled damage when it makes landfall.
+Irma is now a Category 5 hurricane and its winds could cause virtually unparalleled damage over the course of its path.

 #Irma has just set the Atlantic record for Accumulated Cyclone Energy generated in a 24-hr period, breaking old record set by Allen (1980). pic.twitter.com/E8wForI0o1